sophiewangtech/sophiewangtech.github.io/_posts/2023-07-16-VMSS-Flex-Networking-Requirement.md

 Customer's requirements:
 Customer needs to create VMSS with Flexible orchestration mode.
 He needs to create in an existing vNet "prdvmss-vnet" and subnet "prdvmss-subnet1".
 There are no Load Balancer or NAT gateway allowed to be created in the vNet.
 Their organization also doesn't allow any public IP used in Azure environment.

+The issue Customer met:

+Customer tried to create the VMSS in the portal.
+He chose the existing vnet and subnet.
+He kept the LB setting as none.
+He edited the vnic to disable the public IP.
+After he clicked ok to save and returned to the VMSS creating page, he found a warning showing that "The virtual machine scale set with Flexible orchestration mode does not have outbound connectivity.
+Please use an Azure load balancer or configure a NAT gateway or user-defined routes (UDR) on the subnet."
+He failed to create the VMSS in the Azure portal.
+He remembered that previous he created VMSS with uniform orchestration using the same steps and he was able to create it successfully.